joelDeville/Discord-Bot/README.md

 Anyone looking to use this bot must create a .env file for their bot's token then load the file into the environment variables.

+Current implementation makes use of Bot class, but there is an implementation using Client.
+Note: Client implementation may warrant using name of guild in environment variables